-T'm finishing off the last of a pint of Häagen-Dazs (Bailey's Irish Cream) and as I lick the spoon I take a deep sigh and think: "Those monks can't do this."
+'m finishing off the last of a pint of Häagen-Dazs (Bailey's Irish Cream) and as I lick the spoon I take a deep sigh and think: "Those monks can't do this."

 "Those monks" are the men who live, pray, work, eat and sleep at the Grand Chartreuse monastery in the French Alps.
-After much too long a wait, I've finally just completed watching the DVD of the remarkable documentary about their life, Into Great Silence.
+There is a remarkable documentary about their life, Into Great Silence.
 The men who have vowed their lives to that silence at Grand Chartreuse live in spare wooden cells, with a wood-burning stove and a desk and a kneeler and not much else.
 They gather twice a day, at morning and evening, to chant the Divine Office.
 Otherwise, they remain in their cells, isolated, in complete silence, devoting every ounce of energy and attention to one simple task: prayer.